TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

-Although these copilots are helpful to guide or automate tasks, excessive guidance and task automation can diminish the user's sense of ownership over the task~\cite{endsley2017here, heer2019agency, li2024user, sellen2024rise} and reduce cognitive engagement in learning~\cite{kosmyna2025your}.
+Although these copilots are helpful to guide or automate tasks, excessive guidance and task automation can diminish the user's sense of ownership over the task~\cite{endsley2017here, heer2019agency, li2024user, sellen2024rise}, decrease user confidence during the task completion process~\cite{xu2025productive}, and reduce cognitive engagement in learning~\cite{kosmyna2025your}.
 These copilots surface foundational concepts only incidentally, hindering a user's conceptual understanding (\textbf{C3}) and running counter to the principle of \textit{learning by doing}~\cite{carroll1984training, rieman1996field, novick2009micro, kiani2019beyond}.
 The copilots might also suggest tools or UI elements that do not exist in the software or are not directly available, making the learning experience even more challenging.
 Although on-demand UIs can be generated by copilots to assist task execution, prior research has found that constantly changing UIs can increase cognitive load for the user, especially during longer task sessions~\cite{vaithilingam2024dynavis}.
 To address these challenges and support durable learning, we embed explicit instructional scaffolds into the UI, aiming to engage the user in tasks.
 We bind each task-related action to its underlying concept to support learning while executing tasks.
-Furthermore, to reduce the cognitive load caused by dynamic UIs that may hinder learning, we offer users ready-to-use scaffolded UIs tailored to their tasks.
+Furthermore, to reduce the cognitive load caused by dynamic UIs which may hinder learning, we offer users ready-to-use scaffolded UIs tailored to their tasks.

-In this section, we present our method and implementation to generate task-specific scaffolded interfaces for professional creative software by surfacing relevant tools, embedding domain concepts, and mapping the scaffolded interface back to the native software.
-The method is grounded in principles of task-centric design, adaptive interfaces, and scaffolded learning, and implemented as a multi-stage pipeline based on LLM-assisted UI generation.
+In this section, we present our method and implementation to generate task-conditioned scaffolded interfaces in professional creative software to support software learners by surfacing relevant tools, embedding domain concepts, and mapping the scaffolded interface back to the native software.
+The method is grounded in principles of task-centric design, adaptive interfaces, and scaffolded learning, and is implemented as a multi-stage pipeline based on LLM-assisted UI generation.